explosion/spaCy/website/docs/api/cli.md

 the hood to generate the `dvc.yaml`.
 A DVC project can only define one pipeline, so you need to specify one workflow defined in the [`project.yml`](/usage/projects#project-yml).
 If no workflow is specified, the first defined workflow is used.
+Note that any multiprocessing groups in the spaCy config file will be flattened out and defined for sequential execution in the DVC config file as DVC does not support multiprocessing in the same way as spaCy.
 The DVC config will only be updated if the `project.yml` changed.
-For details, see the
-[DVC integration](/usage/projects#dvc) docs.
+For details, see the [DVC integration](/usage/projects#dvc) docs.

 <Infobox variant="warning">